mikro-orm/mikro-orm/README.md

 });
 ```

+You should register this middleware as the last one just before request handlers and before
+any of your custom middleware that is using the ORM.
+There might be issues when you register
+it before request processing middleware like `queryParser` or `bodyParser`, so definitely
+register the context after them.

 More info about `RequestContext` is described [here](https://b4nan.github.io/mikro-orm/identity-map/#request-context).

 Now you can start defining your entities (in one of the `entitiesDirs` folders):